IBM/chopstix/docs/workflow.md

 it and checking the functional correctness and the performance profile.
-For most of the simple functions, the workflow stops here and you succeeded in generating a small version (microbenchmark) of the most representative function invocation of the **_hottest_** fucntion of a benchmark.
+For most of the simple functions, the workflow stops here and you succeeded in generating a small version (microbenchmark) of the most representative function invocation of the **_hottest_** function of a benchmark.

 Still, there might be errors or the performance might not be expected.
 This is because we only reset the state of the registers.
 However, there might be ROIs on which their functional correctness or performance profile depend on the state of the memory, which we do not reset at each iteration.
-To fix such errors and missmatches, we need to proceed to the next step.
+To fix such errors and mismatches, we need to proceed to the next step.

 ## Microbenchmark tuning